realashleybailey/FileFlows/README.md

       5. This flow is designed to monitor a "Downloads" folder" and will move any video files into a "Converted" folder once done, which will be picked up another docker afterwards. e.g.
          1. Sonarr finds files.
          2. Sabnzbd downloads files to "completed" folder"
-         3. FileFlow processes files moves to "converted"
+         3. FileFlows processes files moves to "converted"
          4. Sonarr watches the "converted" folder for the resulting downloaded files and then continues.
 2. Add a library for files to be monitored, and select which Flow this library should use
 3. Under settings enable the "Library Scanner" and "Flow Executor"